 Passover, or Pesach, is an eight day festival celebrating the exodus of the people of Israel out of Egyptian slavery.
 During this period, Jews abstain from leavened bread and eat only matzah (unleavened bread) to remember the hastiness preparing to depart from their homes.
 Jews also have a seder (literally “order”), a special meal featuring elaborate symbolism and a distinctive liturgy following the reading of a special prayer book that recounts the Passover story.

-On the first two nights of Passover in the Diaspora and the first night in Israel, Jews have a seder (literally “order”), a special meal at which friends and family gather around the dinner table and read the Haggadah (“telling”) that recounts the Passover story.
+On the first two nights of Passover in the Diaspora and the first night in Israel, Jews have a seder (literally “order”), a special meal at which friends and family gather around the dinner table and read the Haggadah (“telling”), the ritual book that recounts the Passover story.
 People most commonly hold seders at home with their own families and closest friends, for Passover is the most important home ceremony of the Jewish religious year.
 In the United States today, it is also becoming increasingly common to hold public seders, sometimes using narratives which link Passover themes of oppression and liberation to events happening in today’s world.
 In Denver, CO for example, women from all branches of Judaism gather for an annual women’s seder which uses an egalitarian Haggadah.
 In remembering the story of how Jews were released from bondage, they focus on the liberation themes which continue to have relevance in their own lives.
 This Denver women’s seder has met with such success and generated such enthusiasm that it has grown rapidly, and members have started selling their Haggadah packets so that this kind of seder can be duplicated by others.
+Since 2008, the Anti-Defamation League has hosted a Nation of Immigrants seder, welcoming hundreds of Jews and non-Jews alike to celebrate the spirit of resilience represented by the Passover story and to honor the city's immigrant communities.
 Increasingly, interfaith seders have gained popularity as opportunities to share elements of Jewish life and history with non-Jewish neighbors and friends.

 The seder meal has a distinctive liturgical order and elaborate symbolism.
 The table is set with a special seat, place setting, and glass of wine for the prophet Elijah.
 In the middle of the table is the seder plate, which contains various foods arranged in a particular order.
 Each food is symbolic of aspects of the Jews’ enslavement.
 For example, bitter herbs represent the bitterness of slavery, while haroset, a mixture of apples, wine and nuts, symbolizes the mortar used by the slaves in building for their Egyptian masters.